Christopher Lee: Physical characteristics and beliefs

 Lee was an Anglo-Catholic Christian.
-After the Second World War, he was a server at St Stephen's church in South Kensington, London, during T.S.
-Eliot's period as a parishioner there.
-Politically, Lee supported the Conservative Party.
-He described Michael Howard as "the ideal person to lead the party" in 2003, and also supported William Hague and David Cameron.
+Following the Second World War, he was an altar server at St Stephen's Church in South Kensington, London, during T. S. Eliot's period as a parishioner there.
+Politically, Lee supported the Conservative Party and favoured Michael Howard for leader following its defeat in the 2001 general election.

 Lee had an interest in the occult, to which he was introduced by Dennis Wheatley.
+It was once erroneously reported Lee had a library of occult literature that amounted to 20,000 books.
+During a talk at University College Dublin, Lee confirmed he did not have such a collection and said "Somebody wrote that I had 20,000 books.
+I don't—I'd have to live in a bath!"
+He cautioned the audience against involving themselves in occult practices, claiming "I have met people who claim to be Satanists, who claim to be involved with black magic, who claimed that they not only knew a lot about it.
+But as I said, I certainly have not been involved and I warn all of you: never, never, never.
+You will not only lose your mind: you lose your soul."

 Death

-Lee died at the Chelsea and Westminster Hospital on 7 June 2015 after being admitted for respiratory problems and heart failure, shortly after celebrating his 93rd birthday.
-His wife delayed the public announcement until 11 June, informing her family of the death before releasing the news to the press.
+Lee died at the Chelsea and Westminster Hospital on 7 June 2015 at the age of 93.
+The cause of death was heart failure.
+His wife delayed the public announcement until 11 June, informing his family of the death before releasing the news to the press.

 Following Lee's death, fans, friends, actors, directors and others involved in the film industry publicly gave their personal tributes.
-The Prime Minister David Cameron praised Lee as a "titan of the golden age of cinema."
-He was honoured by the academy at the 88th Academy Awards on 28 February 2016 in the annual in Memoriam section.
+Then-Prime Minister David Cameron praised Lee as a "titan of the golden age of cinema."
+He was honoured by the academy at the 88th Academy Awards on 28 February 2016 in the annual In Memoriam section.